This ‘Skin Food’ With a Cult Following Is My Go-To Hand Moisturizer

 I could fill a whole drawer with products that I’ve bought in my life claiming to calm dry, chapped hands.
 I’ve tried them all, from super-expensive department store balms in tiny glass jars to cheap drugstore buys that beauty bloggers swear by.
 Most rarely work, or worse, they irritate my skin even more.
 But a couple of years ago, my sister-in-law gave me a neon green tube of something called "Skin Food," and it changed my life.
 OK, maybe not my life; it’s just lotion.
 But it’s helped me get through dry winters, long flights and constant hand washing and hand sanitizing.

 Created by eco-friendly company Weleda in 1926 — yes, 1926! — the Skin Food Original Ultra-Rich Cream is made from a plant blend that includes violas, calendula and chamomile, and it smells like a super-fancy spa.
 The cream is pretty thick as the base is made from beeswax, but it’s not greasy.
 I put it on at night and wake up with smooth, hydrated skin.

 The magic comes at a price.
 It’s not crazy expensive, but a 2.5-ounce tube is about $20.
-It’s a little cheaper on Amazon for about $12.
 However, one tube will last a while because a dab of this stuff goes a long way.
 If you’re not ready to commit and just want to test it out, there’s a travel-size tube for less than $5.
-If you’re ready to go all-in, there’s also a Skin Food body butter for dry legs and arms and a Skin Food lip butter for super-chapped lips.
+If you’re ready to go all-in, there’s also a Skin Food Body Butter for dry legs and arms and a Skin Food Lip Butter for super-chapped lips.

 "As someone who has had eczema my whole life and tried a lot of hand lotions, I can't get enough of Weleda's Skin Food," Laura says.
 "I like it so much that I frequently give this magical moisturizer as a gift."